MERV 13 Air Filters

-In light of Covid-19, ASHRAE changed its recommendation that facilities use MERV 8 filters.
-They’re now recommending MERV 13 or higher.
-RP Fedder sells the full range of MERV 13+ filters and can help you determine what filter types and efficiency ratings you need.
+The COVID-19 pandemic increased the need for buildings to protect occupants from infection due to airborne pathogens.
+To help protect against COVID-19, ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) changed its recommendation from MERV 8 filters to a MERV 13 filter and above.
+R.P.
+Fedder sells a full range of MERV 13+ filters and can help you determine what filter types and efficiency ratings you need.

-An important thing to know, however, is that MERV ratings are not standard.
+It’s important to know that MERV ratings are not standard.
 They will vary from one brand to the next.
-One filter with a MERV rating of 14 may be able to remove VOCs* from the air, while a different filter with the same rating may not be able to.
+One filter with a MERV rating of 14 may be able to remove volatile organic compounds such as formaldehyde from the air, while another MERV 14 filter may not.
 Reasons include:

 - Filter frames and gaskets inside HVAC systems can negatively impact filter efficiency